 Projects planned with all CDBG funds expected to be available during the year are identified in the Projects Table.
-The following identifies program income available for use included in projects to be carried out in the next year.
+The following identifies the program income available for use included in projects to be conducted in the next year.

-Total Program Income \$650,000 5.
-The amount of income from float-funded activities \$0 4. has not been included in a prior statement or plan ΨŪ 4.
+0. Total Program Income \$650,000 5.
+The amount of income from float-funded activities \$0 ч. has not been included in a prior statement or plan ΨŪ 4.
 The amount of any grant funds returned to the line of credit for which the planned use \$0 3.
-The amount of surplus funds from urban renewal settlements \$0 strategic plan 2. year to address the priority needs and specific objectives identified in the grantee's \$0 1.
-The amount of proceeds from section 108 loan guarantees that will be used during the the next program year and that has not yet been reprogrammed \$650,000 The total amount of program income that will have been received before the start of ncome | \$650,00 ogra
+The amount of surplus funds from urban renewal settlements \$0 strategic plan 2. year to address the priority needs and specific objectives identified in the grantee's \$0 The amount of proceeds from section 108 loan guarantees that will be used during the 1. the next program year and that has not yet been reprogrammed \$050,000 1.
+The total amount of program income that will have been received before the start of \$650,000